getoutreach/gobox/pkg/cli/updater/README.md

 # Updater

-This package implements an updater in Golang that automatically updates binaries.
+This package implements an updater in Golang that automatically updates binaries from releases on GitHub.

 ## Usage